Find the speed you need with our internet speed quiz

 How much internet speed do I need?

-Take our internet speed quiz to find out what speed you need, but we recommend at least 100 Mbps (per the FCC’s broadband speed standard), but more if you have a larger household or participate in heavy internet activities.
+Take our internet speed quiz to find out what speed you need.
+We recommend at least 100 Mbps (per the FCC), but more if you have a larger household or participate in heavy internet activities.

 What are ‘Mbps’?